peerhoffmanncode/HotSox/documentation/hotsox_app_restapi.md

 With the use of Swagger, the HotSox project generated comprehensive API documentation that is both human-readable and interactive, making it easier for developers to understand and utilize our API.

-> DRF HotSox Swagger endpoint is currently available while running the containerized application on your local host, at the following link [http://0.0.0.0/api/v1/docs/]
+> DRF HotSox Swagger endpoint is currently available while running the application, at the following link [http://<URL>/api/v1/docs/]

 ## Redoc